robthompson16/support-for-early-career-teachers/content/teach-first/year-1-how-can-you-create-an-effective-learning-environment/autumn-week-2-ect-theory.md

 Routines reduce pupil distractions, make the classroom environment predictable and secure, and reduce the possibility for misbehaviour.
 A predictable and secure environment benefits all pupils but is particularly valuable for pupils with special educational needs.
 Ultimately, creating and implementing routines in line with your school ethos saves time – and this means that pupils can spend more time focusing on what matters most: their learning.

-In addition, research shows that routines are important for developing pupils' emotional self-regulation - the ability to control their emotions.
+In addition, research shows that routines are important for developing pupils’ emotional self-regulation - the ability to control their emotions.
 It is important to develop this because if pupils can control their emotional response, they are better able to concentrate and learn in the classroom, which affects success in school and future lives.

 Pupils become more able to regulate emotions, such as boredom or frustration, by relying on classroom rules and routines that help them to redirect their attention and minimise stress (Ursache, Blair & Raver, 2012).
 Therefore, it is important that you invest time in establishing and reinforcing routines to create an effective learning environment.